 Not everyone returned to life.
 Notice the words, “many bodies of the saints” Those who returned to life were saints.
 Only a portion of the saints returned to life.
 Matthew says “many.”
 We do not know who they were, but the people in the city did.
 This was a resurrection of Old Testament saints and not New Testament saints.

 There are three more resurrections in the future.
 The first is the resurrection of all Christians since Jesus was here on this earth.
-That is called the rapture (1 Thess.
-4:13-5:3).
-The next resurrection is called the First Resurrection in Rev. 20:5.
+That is called the rapture (1 Thessalonians 4:13-5:3).
+The next resurrection is called the First Resurrection in Revelation 20:5.
 This is the first of two resurrections after the Tribulation Period has come to an end.
 It is the resurrection of all the saints who died during the time of the Tribulation.
 The final resurrection is called the Second Resurrection.
-This resurrection is for all non-Christians (Rev. 20:6, 11-14).
+This resurrection is for all non-Christians (Revelation 20:6, 11-14).
 It is a resurrection to the Lake of Fire.

 On this day Christ died on the cross.
 He returned to life on Sunday and returned to heaven for 40 days (Acts 1:3).
 That resurrection occurred before He returned to heaven.
 Why did it occur?
 Listen to this . . .

 Now the centurion, and those who were with him keeping guard over Jesus, when they saw the earthquake and the things that were happening, became very frightened and said, “Truly this was the Son of God!”
-(NASB) Matt.
-27:45, 54
+Matthew 27:45, 54 (NASB)

 Now we are waiting for Him to return, and when He returns all believers will be resurrected.
 Praise the Lord.